-Diskectomy is surgery to remove all or part of a cushion that helps protect your spinal column.
-These cushions, called disks, separate your spinal bones (vertebrae).
+Diskectomy is surgery to remove all or part of the cushion that helps support part of your spinal column.
+These cushions are called disks, and they separate your spinal bones (vertebrae).

-Spinal microdiskectomy; Microdecompression; Laminotomy; Disk removal; Spine surgery - diskectomy
+Spinal microdiskectomy; Microdecompression; Laminotomy; Disk removal; Spine surgery - diskectomy; discectomy

-A surgeon may perform disk removal (diskectomy) in different ways.
+A surgeon may perform disk removal (diskectomy) in these different ways.

-Diskectomy and laminotomy is done in the hospital, using general anesthesia (asleep and pain-free).
+Diskectomy and laminotomy are usually done in the hospital, using general anesthesia (asleep and pain-free).

-When one of your disks herniates (moves out of place), the soft gel inside pushes through the wall of the disk.
+When one of your disks moves out of place (herniates), the soft gel inside pushes through the wall of the disk.
 The disk may then place pressure on the spinal cord and nerves that are coming out of your spinal column.

 Your doctor may recommend a diskectomy if you have a herniated disk and:

 If you are having problems with your bowels or bladder, or the pain is so bad that strong pain drugs do not help, you will probably have surgery right away.